Breeze/breeze.tooling/TypeScriptModuleGen/README.md

 `entity.template.txt` (Handlebars template for an entity class)

+`entityModel.template.txt` (Handlebars template for the barrel exporting all entities)

-`register.template.txt` (Handlebars template for the ctor registration helper class.
+`register.template.txt` (Handlebars template for the ctor registration helper class)

+`enum.template.txt` (Handlebars template for the file containing the enum classes)

+`enum.template.txt` (Handlebars template for the static metadata)

 `tsgen-core.js` (The typescript generator node script)

+`tsgen.js` (The command line arguments reader that calls tsgen-core)

 `gulpfile.js` (The gulp script)